Art · Finished Art · Updates

 The days ahead may wear a different mask from those past, but they still come only one at a time.

 It’s a common practice around New Year’s to come up with resolutions.
 Goals to accomplish.
 Changes we’d like to see in ourselves.
 These resolutions are like dreams.
 As we get further and further into the next year, these resolutions may fade away.
-Just as dreams may fade as you get further and further into the waking day.
+Just as dreams may fade, the further and further you get into the waking day.
 But even if they fade, like dreams, these resolutions can leave lasting impressions.
 They can set the tone or pace for the year, subtly guiding our future selves.
-But just as not everyone dreams at night, not everyone makes new year’s resolutions.
+However, just as not everyone dreams at night, not everyone makes new year’s resolutions.

 Some folks simply leap headlong into the future, accepting the present as it arrives.
 This is the type of person that I try to be.
 Sometimes, I can’t help but see how broken the world has become in past years and Despair the coming future.
+It takes away any desire I might have to plan ahead.
 I envy those opposite me, who see a broken world and carry blind Hope into the future with them.
 One day at a time, they look forward to a better future in spite of the difficult past.

 Fortunately, most of the stories I’ve come across online recently have been about various successes others have had in 2018.
 Many folks are talking about how they hope to carry the momentum of those successes into the 2019 year.
 I can’t help be feel a bit envious because I don’t necessarily have that kind of momentum going for myself.
-If I’m to achieve my own victories in the coming year, I’ll have to lighten future me’s load a little.
-I won’t get into the specifics of what that means, lest I jinx my future self.
+If I’m to achieve my own victories in the coming year, I’ll have to help future me out a little.

 Last Art Post of the Year